arcticmatt/pencil-flip/content/Music/fivetrack3.md

 #### 5. Melanie - TV Girl
 There's this girl named Melanie.
 She looks a lot like Jane.
-Jane looks a lot like Amy, who looks a lot like Amy.
+Jane looks a lot like Amy, who looks a lot like Emily.
 Melanie never really talks to you.
 She's always looking across the room, at someone who just came inside.

 **Links**